 7. Soaking up the comfort of being single.

-After you’ve been single for a while, you get comfortable with the idea of being single.
+How do you love again after being single for so long?
+Because after a while, you get comfortable with the idea of being single.
 Singlehood means less messiness, less heartbreak, and less uncertainty.
 You’re in charge of your life, you get to make your own decisions and you live the life you want.

 If you’re truly happy, embrace singlehood.
 If you’re not, you’re robbing yourself of genuine connections and deep relationships.
 I’m not going to lie.
 I’ve found that relationships come with pain, hurt and uncertainty.
-On the other hand, relationships also involve love, connection, and intimacy.
+On the other hand, relationships also involve you opening yourself up to love again, connection, and intimacy.

 Nothing will help you grow as a person and grow spiritually as much as a relationship will.
 A relationship may be outside your comfort zone but all learning, growth, and expansion happen in those places where we are most uncomfortable.

 And this is how you can learn to love again… What about you?
 Do you think it is possible to open your heart and love again after you’ve been hurt?
-You can share your comment in the comment section below 🙂Add to favorites
+You can share your comment in the comment section below 🙂